Paediatric Outpatients is an area of the hospital set aside to provide a pleasant safe and welcoming environment for children and their families.

 All referrals are to be sent via fax to 8161 6246.

-Please visit our Referring to WCH Outpatients page for referral information and guidelines.
+Please visit our Referrals to Outpatient Clinics page for referral information and guidelines.

 Our specialists review all received referrals and use the information provided to determine suitability and urgency.
 Your referring clinician will receive confirmation as to whether the referral has been accepted.